-What is a Chicago Mercantile Exchange (CME)?
+What is the Chicago Mercantile Exchange (CME)?

 The Chicago Mercantile Exchange (CME) is one of the world's largest derivatives marketplaces, offering a wide range of futures and options contracts for trading.
 Founded in 1898 as the Chicago Butter and Egg Board, the exchange evolved over time to become a leading center for trading in a variety of financial products.